 Visit Elderly Veterans at a Community

 Socialization is extremely important to senior citizens, especially during the holidays.
-This Veterans Day, visit a local nursing home, VA hospital or elder care community just to sit and talk with a resident for a little while.
+This Veterans Day, visit a local nursing home, VA hospital or assisted living community near you just to sit and talk with a resident for a little while.
 Older veterans are often willing to share stories about their experiences in service, as well as answer any questions you might have.

 Here are a few sample questions to ask veterans if you’re unsure where to start: